Image courtesy of Gerd Altmann from Pixabay.com

 - The Meaning of Life: You give meaning to life events through your perspectives/beliefs.
 Facts are indisputable (something happened), individual truth is an interpretation of the facts.

 - In and Out of Your Control: Most of what happens in life is outside of your control.
 What is in your control is how you respond (the meaning you give).
-You choose if and how, you will spend your time and energy to influence a situation to attain a different result.
+You choose if and how you will spend your time and energy to influence a situation to attain a different result.

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].
 And I appreciate receiving your comments and feedback.

-Stay tuned for Part Four in the series: Choosing Authenticity and Living Your Priorities.
+Here is a link to Part Four in the series: Choosing Authenticity and Living Your Priorities.

 For more techniques and tools for your mental and emotional well-being, check out my unique and engaging self-improvement novel, The Shift Squad.